mcds-cmu/11637/_includes/syllabus/assessment.md

 ## Canvas

-### Practice Quiz (Did I Get This?)
+### Practice Quiz
-Practice quizzes (Did I Get This?) are non-graded retrieval practices found integrated into each module page on Canvas.
+Practice quizzes are non-graded retrieval practices found integrated into each module page on Canvas.
 These quizzes assess your understanding immediately after you engage with the reading materials.
 Completing the practice quizzes provides excellent signals on your weekly summative (graded) in-class quizzes.

 You are strongly recommended to complete the practice quiz before the synchronous in-class quiz.
 If you missed many of the questions in the quiz, it is suggested that you review the material again.